 Once connected, why not type a command at it?

-Did the BitKeeper client occasionally get confused and have to ask for
+Tridge noted that this sort of output made the "reverse engineering" process rather easier.
+What, he wondered, was the help command there for?
+Did the BitKeeper client occasionally get confused and have to ask for guidance?

 Now we know about the work which brought about an end to the BitKeeper era.

 This reputation has been a bit tattered in recent weeks, though perhaps unfairly.
 The Mozilla project has released three security updates since February, which has prompted some to call into question the respective security of Firefox in particular, and open source products in general.